hypo69/hypo/docs/gemini/set 0/ru/explainer/src/product/product_fields/header.md

 **Relationships to Other Parts of the Project:**

 - This file relies heavily on `gs` (probably a custom module).
 The `gs` module likely contains functionality for dealing with paths and file-system operations throughout the project.
-This relationship demonstrates the importance of keeping file system actions centralized in your project.
+This relationship demonStartes the importance of keeping file system actions centralized in your project.
 This pattern is crucial for code organization and maintaining consistency in how file paths are handled across the project.